AntoPorter/antoporter.github.io/docs/endpoint/intune/quickwins-autopilotv2.md

 ![quickwins-autopilotv2-oobe](./Images/quickwins-autopilotv2-oobe.png)

-This step is like setting up the rules for your device deployment playbook.
+This step is setting up the rules for your device deployment playbook.

 ### 7. Add Windows Device to the Corporate Device Identifier